How long to keep business tax records

 - Keep employment tax records for at least four years after the date that the tax becomes due or is paid, whichever is later.

 Even though you may not be required to keep tax returns for IRS purposes, you might benefit by retaining them for other purposes.
 For example, a creditor or insurer might require you to keep records of your business income, or you may later need information from an old return when you sell depreciated assets.
+For more information on depreciation schedules, read our article.

 How long you should keep state and local tax records varies depending on state period of limitations.